Total TimePrep: 20 min. Bake: 20 min.

 - 1 cup pizza sauce

 - In a bowl, combine the flour, salt, garlic powder and pepper; stir in milk and eggs.
-Pour into a greased 13-in. x 9-in. baking pan.
+Pour into a greased 13x9-in. baking pan.
 In a skillet, cook sausage over medium heat until no longer pink; drain.
 Sprinkle over the crust.
 Top with pepperoni, onion and green pepper.

-- Bake, uncovered, at 425° for 15 minutes or until a toothpick inserted near the center comes out clean.
+- Bake, uncovered, at 425° for 15 minutes or until a toothpick inserted in the center comes out clean.
 Spread with pizza sauce and sprinkle with cheese.
 Bake 5 minutes longer or until cheese is melted.
 Let stand for 5 minutes before cutting.
-Yield: 6-8 servings.